JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 <include from="tools_intellij_platform_gradle_plugin_repositories_extension.md" element-id="localPlatformArtifacts_required"/>

 ### Multi-Module Project Structure

 When working on a complex plugin, it is often convenient to split the code base into multiple submodules.
-To avoid pluting submodules with tasks or configurations specific to the root module only, that is, responsible for signing, publishing, or running the plugin, a dedicated subplugin was introduced.
+To avoid unnecessary submodules configuration with tasks or configurations that should be specific to the root module only, that is, responsible for signing, publishing, or running the plugin, a dedicated sub-plugin was introduced.

 The root module of the IntelliJ-based plugin project is supposed to apply the main [](tools_intellij_platform_gradle_plugin_plugins.md#platform) plugin as follows: